longhorn/kbench/README.md

 ### Deploy in Kubernetes cluster

+By default:
-By default, the benchmark will use the default storage class with filesystem mode to create a PVC for FIO testing.
+1. The benchmark will use the **default storage class**.

-Start:
+    * You can specify the storage class with the YAML locally.
+2. **Filesystem mode** will be used.
+    * You can switch to the block mode with the YAML locally.
+3. The test requires a **11G** PVC temporarily.
+    * You can change the test size with the YAML locally.

+One line to start benchmarking your default storage class:
 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/benchmark/main/deploy/fio.yaml
 ```

 Get Result:
 ```
-kubectl logs -l benchmark=fio
+kubectl logs -l benchmark=fio -f
 ```

 Cleanup: